digitalcytometry/cytospace/README.md

 - Cell type label strings should not have special characters.
 - The table should contain two columns, where column 1 contains the single cell IDs corresponding to the columns of the scRNA-seq matrix and column 2 contains the corresponding cell type labels.
 - The columns must have a header.
+- __Additional annotation columns are not supported currently.
+You should only include two columns, cell IDs and cell type labels.__
 <img src="https://github.com/digitalcytometry/cytospace/blob/main/images/celllabelfile.png" width="250">

 3. __A spatial transcriptomics (ST) gene expression file:__